+Considering that participants will have tested negative for COVID-19 prior to arrival, double, triple, or quadruple accommodations are options for the rooming list of participants in the same cohort.
 Roommates will form a social bubble that we will try to maintain throughout the program by keeping rooming lists the same.
-Arrival testing reduces transmission risk among the group.